sam-mata/covid-heatmaps/README.md

 # Covid Visualiser

+> [!WARNING]
+> This project is now archived and no longer available.

 An interactive web app for visualising worldwide trends in Covid-19 data.

 This project can be viewed live [online](https://covid-visualiser.vercel.app/).